15 mins read

 BIM Authoring Software

-As its name suggests, BIM authoring software is used to create and edit BIM models.
+As the name suggests, BIM authoring software is used to create and edit BIM models.
 It allows users to define the geometry, properties, and relationships within the different elements of a building model to make the best design choices.
 A wide range of these solutions exist based on the discipline, the type of construction project, and the user’s needs in terms of compatibility, usability, and cost.

 BIM Management Software